 For more information on the project, visit the CRCNA webpage.

-Speaker: Ian Biggs is the Senior Research Agronomist with DPIR.
+Speaker: Ian Biggs is the Senior Research Agronomist with DITT.

-There is a wealth of online information around water in the NT, spanning from bore permit applications, water extraction, licencing, data, groundwater watch and natural resource mapping.
-Join Tim Bond, from Department of Environment and Natural Resources (DENR), as he discusses the range of NT water resource information available for growers and the general public.
+There is a wealth of online information around water in the Northern Territory (NT), spanning from bore permit applications, water extraction, licencing, data, groundwater watch and natural resource mapping.
+Join Tim Bond, from Department of Environment, Parks and Water Security (DEPWS), as he discusses the range of NT water resource information available for growers and the general public.

 Download the list of links to the resources covered in this talk.

-Speaker: Tim Bond, Director Water Planning and Engagement at the Northern Territory, DENR.
+Speaker: Tim Bond, Director Water Planning and Engagement at DEPWS.

 Share this page:URL copied!